satuhyva/satuhyva.github.io/README.md

 # HOBBY PROJECTS

 I developed an interest in programming in 2018.
 I started off with Swift/Xcode with practically zero programming skills.
 In 2019 I realized that some basic training could be really useful and started taking MOOC-courses offered by the University of Helsinki (as much as my fulltime job as a biochemist allowed).
 From the very beginning, I have always been working on some hobby programming projects of my own.
-Links to some of my apps can be found below.
+Links to some of my apps (sorted according to time created) can be found below.

+### What's in stock (a junior developer assigment)
+Reaktor had an interesting  **[assignment](https://www.reaktor.com/junior-dev-assignment/)** for junior developers.
+My solution **[app](https://satuhyva.github.io/whatsinstock/)** can be found here and the respective **[code](https://github.com/satuhyva/whatsinstock/tree/master)** here.
+The app uses a "bad api" provided by Reaktor (https://bad-api-assignment.reaktor.com/).

 ### eezySurvey (an app to enable performing surveys, in process)
 A somewhat larger app for creating surveys, participating in surveys and reviewing survey results.
 The front end is a React express app and the backend is a Node express API.
 Heroku PostgreSQL database is used for permanent data storage.
 Coming soon.

-### What's in stock (a junior developer assigment)
-Reaktor had an interesting  **[assignment](https://www.reaktor.com/junior-dev-assignment/)** for junior developers.
-My solution **[app](https://satuhyva.github.io/whatsinstock/)** can be found here and the respective **[code](https://github.com/satuhyva/whatsinstock/tree/master)** code here.
-The app uses a "bad api" provided by Reaktor (https://bad-api-assignment.reaktor.com/).

-### LotsOfDots (a dot voting app, in process)
+### LotsOfDots (a dot voting app, on hold)
 A simple, very quick to use dot voting app with no need for participant emails or phone numbers.  **[Current version of app](https://satuhyva.github.io/lotsofdots_frontend)** and the respective **[code](https://github.com/satuhyva/lotsofdots_frontend)** are available for viewing.
 The frontend was created using React Native (Web).
 The backend is a Node express REST API and is located in Heroku.
 MongoDB is used for data storage.

-### Card game nopsa (a two-player solitaire, in process)
+### Card game nopsa (a two-player solitaire, on hold)
-NOPSA is a kind of two-player solitaire, where speed and skill are required.
-There are some serious issues with updating the state of the topmost cards that I have not have had time to fix yet.  **[The game prototype](https://satuhyva.github.io/gamenopsa)** and the respective **[code](https://github.com/satuhyva/gamenopsa)** are available for viewing.
-There are some serious issues with
+NOPSA is a kind of a two-player solitaire, where speed and skill are required.
+There are some serious issues with the app, for example with animations and updating the state of the topmost card upon user actions.
+I have not had the time to fix the issues yet.  **[The game prototype](https://satuhyva.github.io/gamenopsa)** and the respective **[code](https://github.com/satuhyva/gamenopsa)**.

 ### Binary-to-decimal-to-binary converter
 Several exercises on a course I was taking (_i.e._ "Tietokoneen toiminnan perusteet") involved binary-to-decimal conversions.
 I created **[the app bindesbin](https://satuhyva.github.io/bindesbin)** in order to swiftly get correct answers to the excersices.
-The respective **[code](https://github.com/satuhyva/bindesbin)** is available for viewing.
+The respective code can be found **[here](https://github.com/satuhyva/bindesbin)**.

 ### Simple calculator
 During the course 'Fullstack development' I learned about React.
 As I am mainly interested in mobile development, I later turned my gaze upon ReactNative.
-I created **[the app EqualsTo](https://satuhyva.github.io/EqualsTo)** in order to get familiar with this exciting framework.
-The respective **[code](https://github.com/satuhyva/EqualsTo)** is available for viewing.
+I created **[EqualsTo](https://satuhyva.github.io/EqualsTo)** in order to get a little bit familiar with this exciting framework.
+The app code is **[here](https://github.com/satuhyva/EqualsTo)**.